wdbm/media_editing/PDF.md

 pdftk A=ATLAS-CONF-2011-151.pdf cat A9-9 output ATLAS-CONF-2011-151_9.pdf
 ```

-The following example extracts the pages inthe range 307--310:
+The following example extracts the pages in the range 307--310:

 ```Bash
 pdftk A=ATL-COM-PHYS-2014-1471.pdf cat A307-310 output ATL-COM-PHYS-2014-1471_307--310.pdf
 ```

+#  merge pages of PDFs

 The following examples merge multiple PDF documents: